-In v1.1 we added a protection against programming fuses.
+In v1.1 we added protection against programming fuses.
 What was not added was

 a bypass for the “fuse checks”, this has now been addressed.
 Advanced users who

-want to enjoy “downgraded” firmwares can now do so!
+want to enjoy “downgraded” firmware can now do so!

 - Improved homebrew compatibility

 Without going into complicated details, homebrew compatibility has been improved